 MMO games like World of Warcraft have been around for some time now, and manufacturers have created dedicated MMO mice with a ton of side buttons for you to have as many hotkeys right at the tip of your thumb for quick casting.
 When shopping for the best MMO mice, you need to take into account the build quality, the shape of the mouse, and how many different inputs you can register using it.

-We've reviewed over 60 mice so far, and these are our recommendations for the best mice for MMOs.
-Also check out our recommendations for the best gaming mice, the best wireless gaming mice, and the best FPS mice.
+We've reviewed over 65 mice so far, and these are our recommendations for the best mice for MMOs.
+Also, check out our recommendations for the best gaming mice, the best wireless gaming mice, and the best FPS mice.

-If you are looking for a more versatile mouse that you can use not only for MMO but also for FPS games and MOBAs, check out the Razer Naga Trinity.
+If you're looking for a more versatile mouse that you can use not only for MMOs but also for FPS games and MOBAs, check out the Razer Naga Trinity.
 It might not feel as sturdy and well-built as the Corsair Scimitar Pro RGB, but it comes with three different swappable side panels.
 One has a two-button FPS layout, one has a seven-button circular layout, and the last one has a 12-button MMO layout.
-The CPI range is excellent and allows you to customize the mouse sensitivity to your preference.
-Also, thanks to the very high polling rate, the cursor fluidity is great and accurate.
+The excellent CPI range allows you to customize the mouse sensitivity to your preference.
+Thanks to the very high polling rate, the cursor fluidity is great and accurate.
 This will be great for any use, but especially for competitive gamers.

 If you want the best mouse for MMOs, get the Corsair, but if you play a wider variety of games, grab the Razer instead as it's way more versatile.